-- Claims Management Risk: Financial losses through ineffective claims management processes. - Covid Risk: The ultimate cost of Covid-19 Business Interruption (BI) claims remains uncertain for the Company as claimants finalise their claim documentation and as the legal position continues to evolve.
+- Claims Management Risk: Financial losses through ineffective claims management processes. - Covid Risk: The ultimate cost of Covid-19 Business Interruption (BI) claims developed further during the year for the Company as claimants finalise their claim documentation and as the legal position continues to evolve.